wallarm/product-documentation/docs/latest/user-guides/triggers/triggers.md

 ## Disabling and deleting triggers

 * To temporarily stop sending notifications and reactions to events, you can disable the trigger.
-A disabled trigger will be displayed in the lists with **All** and **Disabled** triggers.
+A trigger that has been disabled will be displayed in the lists with **All** and **Disabled** triggers.
 To re‑enable sending notifications and reactions to events, the **Enable** option is used.
 * To permanently stop sending notifications and reactions to events, you can delete the trigger.
 Deleting a trigger cannot be undone.
 The trigger will be permanently removed from the trigger list.

 To disable or delete the trigger, please select an appropriate option from the trigger menu and confirm the action if required.